Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES spectrum analysis

 where $R$ is the Rydberg energy, $a_0$ is the Bohr radius, $E_{\rm kin}$ is the incident energy of the electron, $E$ is the energy loss of the electron, $c_E \approx (R/E)^2$, and $df/dE$ is the optical oscillator strength of the gas molecules.
 The optical oscillator strength \cite{Chan:AbsoluteOscillatorStrength1991,chan1992absolute,olney1997absolute} data for the relevant gas species are from the LXCat database~\cite{LXCat_carbone2021data,pitchford2017lxcat,pancheshnyi2012lxcat,LXCat:database}.

 We determine the loss due to cyclotron radiation $\mathcal{L}_r$ using the simulated data described in \autoref{sec:sim-events}.
 In these simulated data, missed tracks associated with detected events are identified.
-The distribution of differences between track end frequency and track start frequency among these tracks is converted to energy and taken as the radiative energy loss spectrum $\mathcal{L}_r$ (\autoref{fig:radiation_loss}), a function of track duration $\tau$.
-With most of its weight in a peak between 0 and 3 eV\textemdash reflecting the low likelihood of missing long tracks\textemdash and a modest tail out to ${\sim}$10 eV, $\mathcal{L}_r$ has a much smaller impact than inelastic scatters. $\mathcal{L}_r$ is included in the $^\mathrm{83m}$Kr fit model and in simulated data (see \autoref{sec:sim-events}).
-However, we omit $\mathcal{L}_r$ from the tritium fit model, since Monte Carlo (MC) pseudo-data studies of the type described in \autoref{sec:MCstudies} showed that omitting $\mathcal{L}_r$ has no measurable effect on the tritium analysis.
+The distribution of differences between track end frequency and track start frequency among these tracks is converted to energy and taken as the radiative energy loss spectrum $\mathcal{L}_r$ (\autoref{fig:radiation_loss}).
+With most of its weight in a peak between 0 and 3 eV\textemdash reflecting the low likelihood of missing long tracks\textemdash and a modest tail out to ${\sim}$10 eV, $\mathcal{L}_r$ has a much smaller impact than inelastic scatters.

-\subsubsection{Scatter peak amplitudes \texorpdfstring{$\mathcal{A}_j$}{}}
+\subsection{Scatter peak amplitudes \texorpdfstring{$\mathcal{A}_j$}{}}

-Each amplitude $\mathcal{A}_j$ is the relative likelihood of missing the first $j-1$ tracks and detecting the $j^{\rm th}$ track in an event.
-Because scattering changes the distribution of electron pitch angles, $\mathcal{A}_j$ is not expected to follow a strictly exponential dependence on $j$.
-In addition, $\mathcal{A}_j$ depends both on the details of the event reconstruction algorithm\textemdash its thresholds in first track duration, first track SNR, and number of tracks in the remainder of an event\textemdash and on the distributions of these properties among events in the data.
-Because the thresholds in the reconstruction algorithm are set empirically to exclude the expected distribution of false events rather than from an \emph{a priori} analytical model, the model for $\mathcal{A}_j$ is also phenomenological.
-The model used is

-with free parameters $p$ and $q$.
-The constant $d=-0.4955$ is chosen to minimize the correlation between $p$ and $q$ and held fixed.
-The model is found to provide sufficient flexibility to account for the deviation from exponentiality, as confirmed in simulations shown in \autoref{subsubsec: scatter peak amplitude simulation}.

-The dependence of $\mathcal{A}_j$ on the distribution of tracks per event ($N_{\mathrm{tracks}}^{\mathrm{true}}$) is captured in a dependence of $p$ and $q$ on a data set's average $N_{\mathrm{tracks}}^{\mathrm{true}}$ value.
-The difference in $N_{\mathrm{tracks}}^{\mathrm{true}}$ among data sets stems mainly from differences in gas composition.
-Gas species have different relative likelihoods of elastic and inelastic scattering, and elastic scattering is far likelier to cause an electron to undergo a large pitch angle change into a non-detectable pitch angle, ending the visible portion of the event.
-The $p$ and $q$ values for $^{\mathrm{83m}}$Kr data sets are determined from fits to the CRES spectra.
-The values used for the tritium analysis are extrapolated from $^{\mathrm{83m}}$Kr $p$ and $q$ values as a function of $N_{\mathrm{tracks}}^{\mathrm{true}}$, as described in \autoref{sec:scatter_peak_errors}.